 Upon application approval, the county 4-H Agent will schedule a volunteer leader training to help get you started with your club.
 Training will include, but is not limited to: important policies and guidelines that will need to be followed, learning how to charter your club, understanding financial responsibilities of clubs, and program/curriculum offerings.
-You will work very closely with your county 4-H agent and join other county club leaders in support meetings throughout the year.
+You will work very closely with your county 4-H agent and will be connected to other county club leaders for additional support throughout the year.
 You will also have the opportunity to participate in district and state volunteer leader association meetings and to further your knowledge and experience in 4-H programming and activities that you can bring back to your members.